 - promotional activity and or materials

-- any on-programme activity you may offer; these costs must be separate as they are ineligible for end-point assessment and must not be packaged as part of the EPA charges you make to an employer
+- any on-programme activity you may offer; these costs must be separate as they are ineligible for EPA and must not be packaged as part of the EPA charges you make to an employer

 5.9.
-In addition, you must not directly or indirectly charge individual apprentices for any aspect of their end-point assessment.
+In addition, you must not directly or indirectly charge individual apprentices for any aspect of their EPA, for example, for materials.

 5.11.
 Similarly, you may incur costs based on anticipated numbers of apprentices and, through no fault of your own, the final number of apprentices undertaking EPA is fewer.
 In such cases there is no requirement for you to repay these costs on the basis that you have incurred them in good faith.

 5.12.
-If the cost of end-point assessment is higher than the price originally quoted to the employer, you must renegotiate and agree revised costs with the employer before charging additional fees.
+If the cost of EPA is higher than the price originally quoted to the employer, you must renegotiate and agree revised costs with the employer before charging additional fees.